philyboysmith/wsrt/content/collections/pages/water-monitoring.md

             marks:
               -
                 type: bold
-            text: 'We are creating a Water Quality Monitoring initiative led by you, our Citizen Scientists.
-With just a few hours a month you can help take monthly surveys of your local rivers to paint a long-term observation of our river’s chemical, pollution, and wildlife state.'
+            text: 'River Guardians is a Water Quality Monitoring initiative led by our fantastic Citizen Scientists.
+With just a few hours a month you can help take monthly surveys of your local rivers to paint a long-term observation of water quality in our rivers and identify pollution.'
+      -
+        type: set
+        attrs:
+          id: lvp7m8iq
+          values:
+            type: image
+            image: wqtesting/high-phosphate.jpeg
+            size: md
+            caption: 'High phosphate in the Lavant chalk stream' -
+        type: paragraph
       -
         type: paragraph
         content: